stcorp/cscip-client/README.md

 results in a redirect to a different domain (this is specifically needed for the CDSE interface).

-A reference to the credentials file can be set with the `CSCIP_QUERY_CONFIG` environment variable or passed via the command line via the `-c` option.
+A reference to the credentials file can be set with the `CSCIP_CLIENT_CONFIG` environment variable or passed via the command line via the `-c` option.